This article will explain the 8 Practical Techniques to Keep the Mind in Tune for Testing.

 I am stopping here as I think I have covered the points for daily practice.
 I am not interested in mentioning points on sharing/upgrading knowledge or discussing different topics because I think every one of us is doing it as a part of our work.

 Finally, try to be an exploratory tester and you will be able to fit in all the other categories.

 About the Author: Bhumika Mehta is a project lead, carrying 7 years of software testing experience.
-She is totally in to testing and loves to test everything exists.
-She appreciates good ideas and innovations and risk too.
-And of course hates monotonic work, people and environment.
+She is totally into testing and loves to test everything that exists.
+She appreciates good ideas, innovations, and risk.
+Of course, she hates monotonic work, people and the environment.